NadavShaar/react-grid-table/README.md

 # How to...

 ### Row-Editing
-Row editing can be done by rendering your row edit button using the `cellRenderer` property in the column configuration, then when clicked, it will set a state proprty with the clicked row id, and that row id would be used in the `editRowId` prop, then the table will render the editing components for columns that are defined as `editable` (true by default), and as was defined in the `editorCellRenderer` which by default will render a text input.
+Row editing can be done by rendering the edit button using the `cellRenderer` property in the column configuration, then when clicked, it will control the `editRowId` prop, then the table will render the editing components for columns that are defined as `editable` (true by default), and as was defined in the `editorCellRenderer` which by default will render a text input.

 <!-- [<img src="https://camo.githubusercontent.com/416c7a7433e9d81b4e430b561d92f22ac4f15988/68747470733a2f2f636f646573616e64626f782e696f2f7374617469632f696d672f706c61792d636f646573616e64626f782e737667" alt="Edit on CodeSandbox" data-canonical-src="https://codesandbox.io/static/img/play-codesandbox.svg" style="max-width:100%;">](#) -->